British cavalry during the First World War: Background

 The resulting reforms helped shape the cavalry's contribution to the British Expeditionary Force (BEF), which was established with one cavalry division supported by two brigades of horse artillery.
 All would be trained for the mounted charge but would also be armed with rifles, the only major power to do so.
-The cavalry regiments were armed with Maxim Machine Guns, although these were replaced by Vickers Machine Guns from 1912.
+The cavalry regiments were armed with Maxim Machine Guns, which were replaced by Vickers Machine Guns from 1912.
 More than anything else, the issue of entrenching tools that were carried on the troop packhorses demonstrated how much the cavalry's doctrine had changed since the Boer Wars.

 Organisation

 In 1914, prior to the start of the First World War, there were just over 15,000 cavalrymen serving in 31 British Army cavalry regiments.
 There were three Household Cavalry regiments and 28 line cavalry regiments consisting of seven dragoon guards, three dragoon, 12 hussar, and six lancer regiments.
 In the British Army the term "cavalry" was only used for regular army units.
 The other mounted regiments in the army, which were part of the Territorial Force reserve, were the 55 yeomanry regiments and three special reserve regiments of horse.
 Several of the cavalry regiments, amounting to 6,000 men, were serving overseas in British India, South Africa, and Egypt.
 The 12 regiments based in Great Britain were assigned to four cavalry brigades, three regiments per brigade, identified as being part of the cavalry division for the BEF.
 After the declaration of war in August 1914, the cavalry joined the rest of the BEF in France, together with a fifth independent cavalry brigade, formed from three un-brigaded regiments then based in England.
 British cavalry brigades were a third larger than French and German brigades, which only had two regiments.
 To provide a reconnaissance force for the six infantry divisions, two regiments the 15th Hussars and the 19th Hussars were split up with one squadron being assigned to each infantry division.
 Also in August 1914, a 32nd regiment, the Household Cavalry Composite Regiment, was formed from three squadrons that were drawn from each of the Household Cavalry regiments; its existence proved short-lived as it was disbanded on 11 November 1914, with its manpower returning to their parent regiments.

 Early in the war 24 reserve cavalry regiments were formed to provide training to recruits for the cavalry and yeomanry regiments.
 Only four of them saw any combat—the 6th, 8th, 9th, and 10th Reserve Cavalry Regiments—all during the 1916 Easter Rising in Dublin.
 The 6th Reserve Cavalry Regiment, with 35 officers and 851 other ranks, was the largest unit then available to Dublin commander Brigadier General William Lowe of the 7th Dragoon Guards.